Ravensblood CH.1

 “You were eleven at the time.
 I didn’t mind and enjoyed the company.”

-“I appreciated your family.
-You knew I was alone and were there for me.
-Your parents were great friends.
+“Yeah, I always felt like you were my kids.
+Your parents knew I was alone and were there for me too.
+They were great friends.
 But when I married Pete, he wouldn’t let me out of the house.”

-“How’s your love life, Cole?”
+“So, how’s your love life, Cole?”
 Sandy asked, changing the subject.
 “Has any special woman captured your heart?”

 We stepped up to the sizable painting hanging above the fireplace.
-It was an oil on canvas of a red Victorian with white trim, situated in front of the woods with a gray sky and large pale moon above.
+It was an oil on canvas of a red Victorian with white trim, situated in front of the woods with a gray cloudy sky and large pale moon above.

 “That looks like this Victorian,” I said.
 “Is it the same house?”